-To help patients who suffer from facial paralysis regain dynamic facial movement, The Facial Paralysis Institute is committed to implementing the most advanced surgical techniques.
-Dr. Azizzadeh is a world-renowned facial paralysis expert who customizes each patient’s procedure based on his or her individual circumstances.
+To help patients who suffer from facial paralysis regain dynamic facial movement, The Facial Paralysis Institute is committed to providing the most advanced treatment options.
+Dr. Babak Azizzadeh is a world-renowned facial plastic and reconstructive surgeon and facial paralysis expert who customizes each patient’s treatment based on their circumstances.
 His top priority is to make sure his patients receive unparalleled levels of care.
 It’s no wonder patients travel from around the world to seek out his expertise.

-After discussing the best ways to proceed during your consultation, Dr. Azizzadeh will utilize his team of facial plastic surgeons, otolaryngologists, neuro-otologists, neurosurgeons, head & neck surgeons, ophthalmologists and physical therapists to reach the objectives set forth in your treatment plan.
-Depending on the severity and longevity of a patient’s facial paralysis, there are a variety of facial nerve reconstruction and facial paralysis surgery options.
+After discussing the best ways to proceed during a patient consultation, Dr. Azizzadeh will utilize his team of facial plastic surgeons, otolaryngologists, neuro-otologists, neurosurgeons, head and neck surgeons, ophthalmologists, and physical therapists to achieve the objectives set forth in the treatment plan.
+Depending on the severity and longevity of his patient’s facial paralysis, Dr. Azizzadeh may recommend one or more facial nerve reconstruction and facial paralysis treatment options.

 Facial nerve disorders present with a variety of different functional and aesthetic problems such as facial nerve paralysis, synkinesis, and hemifacial spasm.
-There are numerous causes of facial nerve paralysis (see table 1).
-The most common causes include Bell’s palsy, acoustic neuroma, trauma and parotid cancer.
-In this section you can click on each of the etiologies that you are interested in and get more information.Learn more
+There are several reasons why facial paralysis occurs, and they include:

 Facial Nerve Anatomy

 The facial nerve resembles a telephone cable and contains 7,000 individual nerve fibers.
 Each fiber carries electrical im-pulses to a specific facial muscle.
 Information passing along the fibers of this nerve allows us to laugh, cry, smile, or frown, hence the name, “the nerve of facial expression.”